Akrasia: Contemporary approaches

-Davidson solves the problem by saying that, when people act in this way, they temporarily believe that the worse course of action is better, because they have not made an all-things-considered judgment, but only a judgment based on a subset of possible considerations.
+Davidson solves the problem by saying that, when people act in this way they temporarily believe that the worse course of action is better because they have not made an all-things-considered judgment but only a judgment based on a subset of possible considerations.

-Another contemporary philosopher, Amélie Rorty (1980) has tackled the problem by distilling out akrasia's many forms.
+Another contemporary philosopher, Amélie Rorty, has tackled the problem by distilling out akrasia's many forms.
 She contends that akrasia is manifested in different stages of the practical reasoning process.
 She enumerates four types of akrasia: akrasia of direction or aim, of interpretation, of irrationality, and of character.
 She separates the practical reasoning process into four steps, showing the breakdown that may occur between each step and how each constitutes an akratic state.

-Another explanation is that there are different forms of motivation which can conflict with each other.
+Another explanation is that there are different forms of motivation that can conflict with each other.
 Throughout the ages, many have identified a conflict between reason and emotion, which might make it possible to believe that one should do A rather than B, but still end up wanting to do B more than A.

-Psychologist George Ainslie argues that akrasia results from the empirically verified phenomenon of hyperbolic discounting, which causes us to make different judgements close to a reward than we will when further from it.
+Psychologist George Ainslie argues that akrasia results from the empirically verified phenomenon of hyperbolic discounting, which causes us to make different judgments close to a reward than we will when further from it.

 Weakness of will

-Richard Holton (1999), argues that weakness of the will involves revising one's resolutions too easily.
-Under this view, it is possible to act against one's better judgment (that is, be akratic), but without being weak-willed.
-Suppose, for example, Sarah judges that taking revenge upon a murderer is not the best course of action, but makes the resolution to take revenge anyway and sticks to that resolution.
+Richard Holton argues that weakness of the will involves revising one's resolutions too easily.
+Under this view, it is possible to act against one's better judgment (that is, be akratic) without being weak-willed.
+Suppose, for example, Sarah judges that taking revenge upon a murderer is not the best course of action but makes the resolution to take revenge anyway and sticks to that resolution.
 According to Holton, Sarah behaves akratically but does not show weakness of will.